hassan-qasemi/contract_foundry_docs/src/platform_services.md

 ## 3. Pledge Contracts (Trustless Payment Escrow)

-The **Pledge Contract** module enables milestone-based, conditional fund transfers between two or more parties—without requiring mutual trust or third-party oversight.
+The Pledge Contract trustless escrow and p2p payment, enables milestone-based, fund safety first, fund transfers between two parties—without requiring mutual trust or third-party oversight.

 ### Features:

 * Funds lock, protect against unplanned or illegal actions.
-* Release is contingent on service completion, confirmed by the customer.
+* Safety first collect and collback, leaving or compeleting contract with both side agreement without losing fund.
-* Supports rollback of funds if service is canceled or rejected.
+* Cancelable and expirable.
 * Native currency bases on using network is used for all payments.

 ### Use Cases: